3rd Workshop On Approximate Computing (WAPCO 2017)

 14:00 - 14:20

 Imran Wali, Marcello Traiola, Arnaud Virazel, Patrick Girard, Mario Barbareschi and Alberto Bosio.
-Can we Approximate the Test of Integrated Circuits?

 [Abstract][Slides][Paper]